josh-b-howson/joshhowson.com/README.md

 I built it with:

--TypeScript
+- TypeScript
--React.js + Next.js (`create-next-app`)
+- React.js + Next.js (`create-next-app`)
--SCSS w/ CSS Modules
+- SCSS w/ CSS Modules
--Simple markdown files for blog posts
+- Simple markdown files for blog posts

 And deployed it on Vercel.